kellylougheed/java-pset4/README.md

 ## Problem 4-0: Sorting Algorithm

-Choose one of the sorting algorithms below.
-Mild algorithms should be review from CS50; spicy algorithms should be new!
+Choose **one** of the sorting algorithms below.
+Mild algorithms should be review from CS50; medium and spicy algorithms should be new!
 For your algorithm...

 * Research it!
 * Provide the **Java code**.
 There is no need to write the algorithm from scratch -- you may find code on the internet and cite it.